- Bachelor of Arts

 Nature of Program

 Students who want to become secondary English teachers (grades 5-Adult) complete a series of Secondary Education courses, requirements for General Education Foundations (GEF) components that are related to the area of specialization, and courses specific to the area of specialization: English, Grade 5-Adult.

 The program boasts a clear set of research-based program goals and carefully sequenced learning experiences.
 Students will learn to integrate what one teaches with how it is taught and will receive more than 1,000 hours of experience in public school classrooms.
 The program functions in close collaboration with exemplary local public schools and has selective and rigorous standards for admission and retention of students as well as rigorous performance requirements that are relevant to effective teaching practice.

-Incoming freshmen to the College of Education and Human Services may qualify for direct admission to the Pre-Education major either through their cumulative high school GPA or through ACT or SAT.
+Incoming freshmen may qualify for direct admission to the major either through their cumulative high school GPA or through ACT or SAT.
 To be admitted to the program as an incoming freshman, a student must have one of the following:

 - 3.0 high school GPA

 - SAT 1030 (combined Math and Critical Reading)